davidpablocohn/sqlite_gui/README.md

     cgi-bin/user_tool.py -add --user <user> --password <password>

-Eventually the installation script will reload the supervisor daemon and set the things you want running, but for now, do it manually:

-    supervisorctl reload  # then wait a few seconds supervisorctl stop openrvdas:* nginx:*  # stop the Django-based scripts supervisorctl start sqlite:*  # start sqlite-based scriptw supervisorctl status  # check that everything is running as intended

-At this point, goint to https://hostname should take you to the initial (still rudimentary) SQLite GUI page.
+At this point, going to https://hostname should take you to the initial (still rudimentary) SQLite GUI page.